jina-ai/clip-as-service/docs/user-guides/finetuner.md

 # Fine-tune Models

-Although CLIP-as-service has provided you a list of pre-trained models, you can also train your models.
+Although CLIP-as-service has provided you a list of pre-trained models, you can also fine-tune your models.
 This guide will show you how to use [Finetuner](https://finetuner.jina.ai) to fine-tune models and use them in CLIP-as-service.

 For installation and basic usage of Finetuner, please refer to [Finetuner documentation](https://finetuner.jina.ai).